clearlinux/clear-linux-documentation/source/get-started/bootable-usb.rst

    drives attached to the system, including the primary hard disk.
-In the example output below, there are 4 drives (`/dev/sda`, `/dev/sdb`, `/dev/sdc`, and `/dev/sdd`) attached, where `/dev/sda` is primary drive.
+In the example output below, there are 4 drives (`/dev/sda`, `/dev/sdb`, `/dev/sdc`, and `/dev/sdd`) attached, where `/dev/sda` is the primary drive.
 The remaining are three USB drives.
 The output also shows the mounted partitions (under the `MOUNTPOINT` column) for each drive.